 understanding the megalithic: circular structures: part 2

 The megalithic sought integer lengths because they lacked the arithmetic of later millennia.
 So how did they deal with numbers?
-There is plenty of evidence in their early monuments that today’s inch and foot already existed and these and other measures used to count days or months; from this, numbers came to be known by their length in inches and later on as feet, and longer lengths like a fathom of five feet, the cubit of 3/2 feet and, larger still, furlongs and miles – to name only a few.
+There is plenty of evidence in their early monuments that today’s inch and foot already existed and that these, and other units of measure, were used to count days or months.
+From this, numbers came to be known by their length in inches and later on as feet, and longer lengths like a fathom of five feet, the 3/2 feet of any sort, such as 12/7 Royal feet of 8/7 feet, and sometimes, a double foot. of 3/2 feet and, larger still, furlongs and miles – to name only a few.

-So megalithic numeracy was primarily associated with lengths, a system we call metrology.
+So megalithic numeracy was primarily associated with lengths, a system we call The application of units of length to problems of measurement, design, comparison or calculation..
 Having metrology but not arithmetic, the integer solutions to problems became a necessity.
 Incidentally, it was because of their metrological numeracy that the megalithic chanced upon a rich seam of astronomical meaning within the geocentric time world that surrounds us, a seam well-nigh invisible to modern science.
 Their storing of numbers as lengths also led to their application to the properties geometrical structures have, to replicate what arithmetic and trigonometry do, by using right triangles and a system of fractional measures of a foot (see later lesson – to come).
 In what follows, for both simplicity and veracity, we assume that π was too abstract for the megalithic, since they first used radius ropes to create circles, so that 2π was a more likely entity for them to have resolved.

-It was Alexander Thom, who first drew attention to megalithic metrology by identifying a megalithic yard of 2.72 feet.
+It was Alexander Thom, who first drew attention to megalithic metrology by identifying a Any unit of length 2.7-2.73 feet long, after Alexander Thom discovered 2.72 ft and 2.722 ft as units within the geometry within the megalithic monuments of Britain and Brittany. of 2.72 feet.
 He also identified some stone circle designs in which a circle had been systematically flattened, so that π would be closer to the integer 3, rather than an inconvenient fractional number (3.14).
 In part 1, we saw that forcing all radii to have 7 units ensured the perimeter of their circles would be an integer 44 of the same units in length.
 This was simple but somewhat inflexible, and a better method has been identified within the monuments.
 By remeasuring either the radius or the perimeter, with a unit only slightly longer or smaller, the value of 2π was effectively changed from 44/7 to either 25/4 or 63/10.

 some other approximations of 2π